May 1, 2023Share Certificates vs. Money Market Accounts: Understanding Your Options

 Traditional savings and checking accounts generally offer lower dividend rates – meaning you’re likely leaving money on the table.

-Fortunately, two powerful yet often overlooked investment accounts could boost your savings significantly: money market accounts and share certificates (also known as CDs/Certificates of Deposit).
+Fortunately, two powerful yet often overlooked investment accounts could boost your savings significantly: money market accounts and share certificates.

 Understanding how these accounts work could dramatically shift how you save – and how much you earn.